Hentai Kamen (film)

 Hentai Kamen (released as HK: Forbidden Super Hero internationally) is a 2013 Japanese superhero comedy film written and directed by Yūichi Fukuda, starring Ryohei Suzuki in the title role and based on the manga series Kyūkyoku!!
 Hentai Kamen created by Keishū Ando.
 It was released in Japan by T-Joy on April 13, 2013.
 A sequel titled Hentai Kamen: Abnormal Crisis was released in Japan on May 14, 2016.
+Media Blasters licensed the first film, and retitled it to 'Forbidden Superhero'.